gristlabs/grainjs/docs/basics.md

 Notice also a difference here with React-like DOM construction.
 GrainJS is very direct.
-The use of an observable creates a subscription, so that whenever the observable value changes, the corresponding property just gets updated directly.
+The use of an observable creates a subscription, so that whenever the observable value changes, the corresponding property gets updated directly.
 There is no constructing of virtual DOM and figuring out differences.
 This can be a plus or a minus, depending on the situation.

 Notice also that the goal here is to allow you to describe DOM declaratively once.
 Anything